Refillable

 Atelier LVDW – Melt

 Atelier LVDW researched the possibilities of translucent plaster.
-The density of gypsum normally prevents it from letting light through, but Atelier LVDW discovered that adding coconut oil changes the physical properties of the original material.
+The density of plaster normally ensures that it cannot transmit light, but Atelier LVDW discovered that adding coconut oil changes the physical properties of the original material.
 The material rises slightly, creating a larger volume.
-The coconut oil is trapped in the plaster and, when heated, creates a special light transmission and a pleasant smell.
-This experiment is applied in the Refillable Candle as 4 tiles which fuse together and are bound by a base of plaster.
+The coconut oil is trapped in the plaster and provides special translucency and a pleasant smell when heated.
+This experiment is used in the Refillable Candle as 4 tiles which merge together and are bound by a base of plaster.

 Studio Pesi's aim was to create a refillable candle from a pure material, which needs little finishing and uses a simple production process.
 The shape of the candle holder immediately shows how it is made: two shapes are laser-cut opposite each other from a steel tube.
 This production technique makes efficient use of the material, is quick, and is suitable for both small and large production runs.
 The screen at the back, which gives a unique silhouette to the container, reflects the light of the flame and creates a warm atmosphere.